ansys-satyajeet/pcb_thermal_analyzer/README.md

 pip install -r requirements.txt
 ```

-In the directory containing the files and folder, type the following command in the command prompt:
+In the command prompt, point to the directory containing the app files and type in the following command:

 ```python
 python pcb_thermal_analyzer.py